 The program must receive all information by March 30th.

 You can turn in your application packet in one of the following ways:

 - Email it to email@example.com

-- Take it to Mrs. Andreae's office (Hutcheson Hall, Room 104)
+- Submit to Mrs. Mary Andreae's office (Hutcheson Hall, Room 104)

 Upon receipt of this information, the Admissions Chair will review all aspects of the applicants record to determine if the applicant will be considered for an interview.